 CCD Editor’s Note: Kristen Byrnes is “articulate and intelligent” and has a Web site, much to the “dismay” of climate alarmists.
 She knows her facts, provides references, and isn’t afraid to go up against Al Gore’s bloated rhetoric.
 All this, and Kristen’s only 16.
 Maybe she’ll go on a school lecture tour to neutralize the current invasion of greenies trying to indoctrinate high school students.
 As Gore has shown, it only takes one voice to make a difference, for better or for worse.
 And Kristen is definitely making a difference.

-Five months after this essay was published, the British High Court ruled that the movie contained “alarmist” errors and ordered that the movie cannot be shown to British schoolchildren without also presenting a competing viewpoint.
+Five months after this essay was published, the British High Court ruled that the movie contained “alarmist” errors and ordered that the movie not be shown to British schoolchildren without also presenting a competing viewpoint.
 Many of those errors, as well as many others that were not argued in court, are presented in this essay.

-While the judge only allowed 11 errors to be argued in court, the expert that defended Al Gore’s movie admitted to 9 errors.
+While the judge only allowed 11 errors to be argued in court, the expert who defended Al Gore’s movie admitted to 9 errors.
 The following day, Al Gore was awarded a Nobel Peace Prize for his work on global warming.

 We all know Al Gore, “the ex-next President of the United States, ” the man who scarcely lost his election to George Bush in 2000.
 Most people also know that he served as Vice President with Bill Clinton for 8 years.
 What you might not know about him is that his father also was a politician; he was a U.S. Representative and senator of Tennessee for 32 years.

-With his father’s busy life, Al Jr. was born in Washington D.C, but also spent a lot of time being raised in Carthage, Tennessee on his family’s farm.
+With his father’s busy life, Al Jr. was born in Washington D.C. but also spent a lot of time being raised in Carthage, Tennessee, on his family’s farm.
 He went to college at Harvard and graduated in 1969, soon after he volunteered to go to Vietnam as a news reporter for the U.S Army.
 After he came back from Vietnam he attended Vanderbilt University Divinity and Law School but won a seat in Congress before he got a degree.
 As for his political life, I can imagine that you know the story.

 http://clinton1.nara.gov/White_House/EOP/OVP/html/Bio.html